devxoul/CocoaSeeds/README.md

 end
 ```

-Source files in the target block will only be added to target.

 ### 2. Install dependencies

-After you done with Seedfile, it's time to add those third party libraries into your project.
+After you are done with your Seedfile, it's time to load those libraries into your project.
 This is pretty simple.
 Just open the terminal, cd to your project directory and execute `seed install` command.

 ```bash
 $ seed install
 ```

-Then all the source files will be automatically downloaded and added to your Xcode project with group named 'Seeds'.
+Then all the source files will be automatically downloaded and added to your Xcode project in a group named 'Seeds'.

 ![Seeds-in-Xcode](https://cloud.githubusercontent.com/assets/931655/7502414/cbe45ecc-f476-11e4-9564-450e8887a054.png)